-A C3 detention will be given to any pupil who does not adhere to these 'I will' statements above.
+A C3 detention will be issued to students who do not adhere to the 'I will' statements above.

 For damage to property and students demonstrating disrespectful, rude, impolite, confrontational, verbally aggressive, challenging, or anti-social behaviour, on call should be notified of the incident and an appropriate sanction will be issued.
 This could include isolation or suspension as necessary.